|

 reality every so often and experience expanded state of mind without having to

+resort to damaging drugs.
 Indeed, HypnoDreams might come under a great many headings but where they

 derive from in truth is from the Sidereus model of what hypnosis actually is and